Sheffield Corporation Tramways

 Tramcar staff were also issued with double-breasted greatcoats with five pairs of buttons and high fold-over collars; these carried the same insignia as the jackets worn underneath.
 Once again, apart from the switch to chrome insignia, the overcoats appear to have remained the same — stylistically — right through to 1960, save for the addition of epaulettes in later years.

 Sheffield Corporation Tramways & Motors, as well as Sheffield Corporation Transport Department issued 'merit' badges to their staff.
 These took the form of a five-pointed star, the centre of which (also star shaped) contained the word 'MERIT', inlaid with enamel; the star was surrounded by the full department title within a circle.
-Different coloured enamels were used — white, blue and yellow are known — which presumably represented 5, 10, 15 years good service etc., though which colour represented which length of service is not known.
+Different coloured enamels were used — white, blue and yellow are known — which presumably represented 5, 10, 15 years good service etc., though which colour represented which length of service is unknown.
 The material used for this badge changed from brass to chrome, probably in the 1940s.

 Female staff were also employed during the Second World War (almost 50% of the total staff), and indeed continued to be employed after the war and right up until closure.
-Although decent quality photographs are scarce, it appears that they were issued with tailored single-breasted jackets with trousers, along with baggy caps with a glossy peak.
+Although decent quality photographs are scarce, it appears that they were issued with tailored single-breasted jackets and trousers, along with baggy caps with a glossy peak.
 It is likely that these bore the same insignia as their male colleagues.

 For a history of Sheffield's tramways, see: 'Sheffield Corporation Tramways: an illustrated history' by K Gandy; Sheffield City Libraries (1985).